what we do

 We are not able to fund:

-The spring 2015 deadlines for submission are the following dates at noon:
+The spring and summer 2015 deadlines for submission are the following dates at noon:

 We will not review applications between these deadlines.

 There is also a required minimum lead-time between these deadlines and when you intend to use the funds: